B0RJA/legendre-1D/README.md

     perl series.pl

-and the corresponding files will be created in the folder `initial/`.
+to create the corresponding initial files that will be automatically saved in the folder `initial/`.

 The integrals are computed using [maxima](http://maxima.sourceforge.net/), a GNU computer algebra system, that must be installed on your system.
-Windows users have to edit the script `series.pl` and change the variable `$program` to `maxima.exe`.
+Windows users have to edit the script `series.pl` and change the value of the variable `$program` to `maxima.exe`.

 Any problems?
 -------------